tharte/emacs-reveal/README.md

 invocation above installs necessary packages, which is only necessary once.
 The second one publishes the HTML presentation into the subdirectory `public`.
-(From within Emacs, you can generate the HTML presentation for an individual Org file using the usual export functionality by pressing `C-c C-e R B`.)
+(From within Emacs, you can generate the HTML presentation for an individual `org` file using the usual export functionality by pressing `C-c C-e R B`.)